liferay-design/liferay.design/src/markdown/handbook/tools/jira/issues/epic.md

 ### When should an Epic be created?

 Consider creating an epic if you have a large body of work that needs to be completed over several sprints or over a long period of time.
 You can also create an epic when you notice a pattern among several user stories, and you want to bundle them into one group.
-Check out our guide on Epics to learn about examples and templates.

 ### Creating an Epic

-When creating a new epic consider other planning and organization tools your team may already have in place.
+When creating a new epic, consider other planning and organization tools your team may already have in place.
 Creating epics around a team’s quarterly goals or OKRs is a great start.
 When creating an epic, consider the following:

 -   Reporting — Create epics for the projects that managers and executives will want to keep an eye on.
--   Storytelling — Use epics, and the stories that roll up into them, as a mechanism to tell the story of how you arrived at the current state of a feature or product.
+-   Storytelling — UUse epics, and the stories that roll up into them, as a mechanism to tell the story of how you arrived at the current state of a feature or product.
 -   Culture — Let organizational culture dictate the size and granularity of an epic.
--   Time — Most development teams rely on estimation frameworks instead of time, but it’s a worthwhile gut check to make sure your epics will take a couple weeks to complete.
+-   Time — Most development teams rely on estimation frameworks instead of time, but it’s a worthwhile gut check to make sure your epics will take a couple of weeks to complete.
 Not too long and not too short.

 ## Workflow